ITM Power

-ITM Power plc is an energy storage and clean fuel company founded in the UK in 2001.
-It designs, manufactures, and integrates electrolysers based on proton exchange membrane (PEM) technology to produce green hydrogen using renewable electricity and tap water.
+ITM Power plc designs, manufactures, and integrates electrolysers based on proton exchange membrane (PEM) technology to produce green hydrogen using renewable electricity and tap water.
 Hydrogen produced via electrolysis is used for mobility, Power-to-X, and industry.

 The company floated on the Alternative Investment Market (AIM) in 2004, becoming the first hydrogen company publicly listed on the London Stock Exchange (LSE).
 LSE has also granted the company a Green Economy Mark.

 ITM Power is headquartered in Sheffield within the world's largest electrolyser factory.
 It also operates from a further two Sheffield-based sites and an office located in Hesse, Germany.

 History

 Early years

-ITM Power was founded in June 2001 in Saffron Walden, Cambridgeshire and originally manufactured fuel cells before expanding into electrolysers.
+ITM Power was founded in June 2000 in Saffron Walden, Essex and originally manufactured fuel cells before expanding into electrolysers.
 In 2004, the company floated on the AIM Market raising £10 million.

-2010-2011
+2010-2020

 Its first sale was an electrolyser for the University of Birmingham, UK.
 In 2011, ITM Power GmbH, the company's German subsidiary, was incorporated.

-2019

 The company raised £52 million via a second equity fundraise in 2019.
 This included a strategic investment of £38 million from Linde plc and the establishment of the joint venture, ITM Linde Electrolysis (ILE), to provide green gas solutions at industrial scale.
 ILE was incorporated in January 2020.

-ITM signed a collaboration agreement with Iwatani Corporation of America, a wholly-owned subsidiary of Japan's Iwatani Corporation, for the deployment of multi megawatt electrolyser-based hydrogen energy systems in North America.
+In 2019, ITM signed a collaboration agreement with Iwatani Corporation of America, a wholly owned subsidiary of Japan's Iwatani Corporation, for the deployment of multi megawatt electrolyser-based hydrogen energy systems in North America.